 She certainly didn’t.
 Aside from the destruction they do along the way, perhaps the most unfortunate part of a scam brand is the shallowness that’s often left after their scam brand inevitably crumbles.
 Despite the shiny facets to their strong (but deceitful) brand, a weak foundation often resides underneath; you almost certainly won’t find core branding attributes like authenticity and empathy (and certainly not remorse), as these are mostly foreign to the sociopath’s brain.
 Justice Diane Kiesel has already noticed this in the courtroom with Delvey: “I see no remorse…She seems more concerned about who is going to play her in the movie than what she’s done to the people she allegedly took advantage of”.

-So the patina of the personal brand that once dazzled New York has now faded.
-But I’m certain this isn’t the last we’ll be hearing of Anna Delvey.
-Even from the confines of Rikers Island, this grifter continues to make a name for herself in the media spotlight, but now there’s a new twist to her brand.
-There’s even talk of a Netflix series and a Hollywood movie.
-After all, given the success of past blockbusters like Catch Me if You Can (also based on a true story), perhaps it’s not all that suprising that Delvey’s story captured the attention of Hollywood.
+But just when we thought the patina of the personal brand that once dazzled New York had faded, this grifter continued to make a name for herself even from the confines of Rikers Island.
+And now that Shonda Rhimes has brought the story of Anna Delvey to the small screen, she’s back in the media spotlight.
+After all, given the success of past blockbusters like Catch Me if You Can (also based on a true story), perhaps it’s not all that surprising that Delvey’s story captured the attention of Rhimes.